A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another

 As seen from the algorithm described, in order to realize the $k$-th iteration, one has to solve three subproblems.
 The first subproblem is to calculate the quasidifferential of the functional $I(x, z, u)$ at the point $(x_{(k)}, z_{(k)}, u_{(k)})$.
-With the help of quasidifferential calculus rules the solution of this subproblem is obtained in formula (\ref{16'}).
+With the help of quasidifferential calculus rules the solution of this subproblem is obtained in formula (\ref{5.16'}).
 The second subproblem is to find the quasidifferential descent direction $G(x_{(k)}, z_{(k)}, u_{(k)})$; the following two paragraphs are devoted to solving this subproblem.
-Finally, the third subproblem is one-dimensional minimization (\ref{18}); there are many effective methods (\cite{Vasil'ev}) for solving this subproblem.
+The third subproblem is one-dimensional minimization (\ref{5.18}); there are many effective methods \cite{Vasil'ev} to solve it.

 In order to obtain the vector-function $G(x_{(k)}, z_{(k)}, u_{(k)})$, consider the problem